Dollhouse (TV series): Plot

 Meanwhile, FBI agent Paul Ballard (Tahmoh Penikett) learns of Echo's original personality, Caroline Farrell, through messages, photographs, and videos he receives anonymously.
 Agent Ballard becomes obsessed with rumors of the Dollhouse and risks his career trying to prove its existence.
 It is insinuated that Ballard has developed feelings for Echo prior even to meeting her, which leads him to continue his investigation even after being taken off the case.
 Meanwhile, Ballard has been casually dating his neighbor, Mellie (Miracle Laurie).
 While discussing the investigation over takeout, Mellie corrects Ballard when he refers to bringing "her" in, to say "them" in instead.
 Ballard tries to explain his slip away, but Mellie does not look completely convinced.
 Mellie's character up to this point on the show is portrayed as a somewhat insecure neighbor with a crush on Ballard.
 At the end of this episode it is revealed that Mellie is a "sleeper" doll.
 She has been planted by the Dollhouse to spy on Ballard.
 Mellie is unaware of her role in the Dollhouse and believes herself to be a young woman falling in love with an FBI agent.
 She is in fact a Doll known as November.

 Ballard finally chases down a lead allowing him to "meet" Caroline/Echo.
 During the encounter, Echo is terrified of Ballard because she believes she is the personality she has been programmed with.
-Echo is whisked away by her handler, leaving Ballard with only Joel Mynor, the man who paid for the encounter, to question.
+Echo is whisked away by her handler, leaving Ballard with only Joel Mynor (Patton Oswalt), the man who paid for the encounter, to question.
 Mynor points out the apparent connection that Ballard feels for Echo and cites it as the reason that Ballard is so driven to investigate the Dollhouse.